ayushnanda14/Sudoku_Solver/README.md

 ![DLSError](./screenshots/err52.png)

-Fig 1.
-The depth limited search yields an error when the depth limit is 52
+   **Fig 1.** The depth limited search yields an error when the depth limit is 52.

 ![DLSValid](./screenshots/good53.png)

-Fig 2.
-The depth limited search yields an error when the depth limit is 53
+   **Fig 2.** The depth limited search yields an error when the depth limit is 53.